MANUSCRIPT FORMATTING GUIDE

 Tables, images, diagrams, graphs

-- Tables and figures are clearly presented, are easy to read, and are numbered consecutively in ascending order (e.g. Table 1, Table 2,...; or Figure 1, Figure 2...)
+• Tables and figures are clearly presented, are easy to read, and are numbered consecutively in ascending order (e.g., Table 1, Table 2...; Figure 1, Figure 2...)

-- Tables and figures originating from other sources must be cited.
-Citations are placed at the bottom of the tables or figures, italic, and listed in references.
+• Tables and figures originating from other sources must be cited.
+Citations are placed at the bottom of the tables or figures, in brackets, italic, and listed in references.

 Table 1: Average growth of GRDP by regions in the period 1995-2018